Sawors/mw2/PROJECT_Files/LANGUAGES/French Translation.md

 - **Other** -> a way to identify it (for exemple "the message that shows up when you bake a cake) | "original text" | translation
 > - EB Wizardry handbook page 1 | "Some Text" | Du Texte

+*note : you are not forced to do the whole job, you can just put the english version or translate a void entry :D*

 ## English -> French
 | Mod | English | French |